rrekapalli/MoneyPlant/README-docker-images.md

 # Docker Image Building for MoneyPlant

-This document explains how to build Docker images for the MoneyPlant microservices.
+This document explains how to build a Docker image for the MoneyPlant monolithic application.

 ## Automatic Docker Image Building

-The project is configured to automatically build Docker images whenever a Maven package is created.
+The project is configured to automatically build a Docker image whenever a Maven package is created.
 This is done using the Maven Exec Plugin, which runs a script after the package phase.

 ### How It Works